-Seven U.S. states have already accepted gold and silver coins as legal tenders, and four more states have either tried to reintroduce gold and silver as currency or are in the process.
+Twelve U.S. states already accept gold and silver coins as legal tender, and more states have either tried to reintroduce gold and silver as currency or are in the process.

 The shift is rooted in Article 1, Section 10 of the U.S Constitution, stating that “No State shall make any Thing but gold and silver Coin a Tender in Payment of Debts.”

-The state laws declaring the shift of gold and silver currency would result in the elimination of capital gains taxes on sales of gold and silver in states that accept the two metals as legal tender.
+The state laws declaring the shift of gold and silver currency would eliminate capital gains taxes on sales of gold and silver in states that accept the two metals as legal tender.

 Gold and Silver Legal Tender States

 Here’s a list of gold and silver legal tender states.
-The list includes the U.S. states that have already implemented the bill and those that are in the process.
+The list includes the U.S. states that have already implemented the bill and those in the process.

 The West Virginia Legislature approved Senate Bill 502 by a unanimous vote.
 The bill suggested tax exemptions on investment in metal bullion and coin sales.
 Gov. Jim Justice signed the bill effective on July 1, 2019.